Understanding Malaysian Business Visa Categories

 Employment Pass Documentation Requirements

 Employment Pass applications demand more comprehensive documentation, reflecting the long-term nature of the arrangement.
+Educational certificates and professional qualifications must be apostilled or authenticated and translated into English if needed.
 Beyond personal documents, you'll need:

-⚠️ Critical Pitfall: Many Indian applicants submit photocopies without proper attestation.
+Critical Pitfall: Effective June 1, 2026, significantly higher minimum salary thresholds apply to all Employment Pass categories for both new and renewal applications.
+Many Indian applicants submit photocopies without proper attestation.
 Malaysian authorities increasingly require notarized or apostilled copies for educational documents, particularly for Employment Pass applications.
 Invest in proper document authentication to avoid processing delays.

 Processing Times and Cost Breakdown

 Time and money—the two resources you need to budget carefully.
-Let's establish realistic expectations.
+Let's establish realistic expectations based on current regulations.

 Processing Timeline Reality Check